-Child Abuse in Akron
+Child Abuse Attorney Akron OH

 The Ohio Revised Code defines an “abused child” as any child who is the victim of sexual activity, endangerment, physical or mental injury, or exhibits evidence of any physical or mental injury inflicted other than by accidental means.
 Child abuse falls under the general category of domestic violence a majority of the time because the abuse is often between family members or household members.
 According to the law anyone can be found guilty for child abuse, the abuse is not just restricted by parents, guardians, custodians, or another person having control of the child.
 The child can be subjected to out-of-home abuse.

 Child abuse can come in a number of forms; state law strictly prohibits the following and declares it as abuse:

 - Creating a substantial risk to the health or safety of a child